ibm-cloud-docs/hpc-spectrum-symphony/smc-schematics-config-tutorial.md

 When you apply a plan, the {{site.data.keyword.cloud}} SMC resources are deployed on your {{site.data.keyword.cloud_notm}} account with your specific choice of configuration properties.

-1. After you generate a plan in the {{site.data.keyword.cloud_notm}} console, click **Apply plan**.
+1. After you generate a plan in the {{site.data.keyword.cloud_notm}} console, click Apply plan.
 This action generates a new log that can be viewed in the Jobs tab.
-2. Review the log file for any errors, fix the errors, and then click **Apply plan** again.
+2. Review the log file for any errors, fix the errors, and then click Apply plan again.
-3. After you successfully apply a plan, you can review all of the resources that are deployed under this workspace by clicking the _Resources_ tab.
+3. After you successfully apply a plan, you can review all the resources that are deployed under this workspace by clicking the _Resources_ tab.

 One of the last things shown in the log file after the Apply plan is an SSH key string: